Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: Fields and with Bounded Absolute Discriminant Prescribed Galois group

 \end{cor}

-\begin{proof} To see inequality \textnormal{(\ref{N_{n}(x)})}, we first recall from Corollary \ref{7.1} the existence of infinitely many irreducible monic polynomials $f(x)\in \mathbb{Q}[x]$ such that the field $K_{f}\slash \mathbb{Q}$ induced by $f$ is an algebraic number field of degree $n=p^2$.
-This then means that the set of algebraic number fields $K_{f}\slash \mathbb{Q}$ of odd degree $n$ is not empty.
-Now applying [\cite{lem}, Theorem 1.2 (1)] on the number $N_{n}(X)$, we then obtain immediately the upper bound, as indeed needed. \end{proof}
+\begin{proof} To see the inequality \textnormal{(\ref{N_{m}(x)})}, we first recall from Cor. \ref{7.1} the existence of infinitely many monic integer polynomials $f(x)\in \mathbb{Q}[x]$ such that $K_{f}\slash \mathbb{Q}$ is a number field of degree $m=p^n$.
+Hence, the set of fields $K_{f}\slash \mathbb{Q}$ is not empty.
+So now, we may apply [\cite{lem}, Thm 1.2 (1)] on $N_{m}(X)$ to then obtain the upper bound, as required. \end{proof}

-Motivated again by the same work of Lemke Oliver-Thorne \cite{lem}, we again take great advantage of the first part of [\cite{lem}, Theorem 1.2] by applying it on $M_{r}(X)$.
+Motivated again by that same work of Lemke Oliver-Thorne \cite{lem}, we again take great advantage of the first part of [\cite{lem}, Theorem 1.2] by applying it on $M_{r}(X)$.
 In doing so, we then obtain the following corollary:

 \begin{cor}Assume Corollary \ref{7.2}, and let $M_{r}(X)$ be the number defined as in \textnormal{(\ref{M_{r}})}.
 Then we have

 \end{cor}